 History of Hydropower in Nepal

 The Pharping hydropower served electricity to the Kathmandu Valley and the periphery for many years.
 After a huge gap of time, 2nd hydropower of Nepal, Sundarijal hydropower was established in 1936.
-And then number of hydropower like Panauti, Trishuli, Dhankuta, and Sunkoshi was established in Nepal.
+And then a number of hydropower like Panauti, Trishuli, Dhankuta, and Sunkoshi were established in Nepal.

 After 25 years, the 900 kW, 640 kW Sundarijal Hydropower Plant was started in 1936 by Prime Minister Dev Shamsher.
 For many years, Sundarijal, hydroelectric development in Nepal was constructed.
 Later, through public-private collaboration, the Morang Hydropower Company, founded in 1939, finished building the third Letang hydropower plant with an installed capacity of 1800 kW in AD 1943.

 The plant, which provided Biratnagar Jute Mill with energy, was eventually destroyed by a landslide.
 The Koshi and Gandak Projects, created in 1954 and 1959 to meet Nepal’s irrigation needs and serve as a hydroelectric component, were historically the country’s first bilateral agreements with India.